jharwell/sierra/docs/src/tutorials/project/project.rst

        SIERRA to generate XML file modifications to the ``--template-input-file`` based on what is passed as ``--scenario`` on the cmdline.
 This file is required.
-See :ref:`ln-tutorials-project-scenario-config` for documentation.
+See :ref:`ln-tutorials-project-generators-scenario-config` for documentation.

      - ``exp_generators.py`` - Contains extensions to the per-simulation
        configuration that SIERRA performs.
 See
-       :ref:`ln-tutorials-project-sim_config` for documentation.
+       :ref:`ln-tutorials-project-generators-sim-config` for documentation.
 This file is
        optional.

    - ``variables/`` - Additional variables (including batch criteria) defined by